FScholsen/flist-ui/README.md

 ## Authenticate on GitHub Packages (NPM)

-Generate a personal access token on GitHub, save it.
+Generate a personal access token on GitHub, save it for later use.

 Create the file `.npmrc` in your user home directory (or append to the existing one if it exists), `~/.npmrc`: